Two-step interpretable modeling of Intensive Care Acquired Infections: Step 2: Deep LM-CR model

 By comparing the accuracies of $\pi_1$ and $\pi_2$, we can measure the added predictive power of the CNN score.
-We shall refer at the first model with LM-CR and to the second with Deep-LM-CR.
+We shall refer to the first model with LM-CR and the second with Deep-LM-CR.